Skip to main content

 • Targets (T1, T2, T3) — the prices the thesis is aiming for.

-• Critical level / stop — the price that, if broken, means the idea is invalidated.
+• Invalidation — the price that, if broken, means the idea no longer holds.

 You can see all of these spelled out on each alert's detail page, and they're defined in the Glossary.